Anders Christiansen

-Anders Bleg Christiansen (born 8 June 1990) is a Danish professional footballer who plays for Allsvenskan club Malmö FF as a midfielder.
-He also serves as club captain since 2020.
-A full international since 2014, he was part of the Denmark squad at UEFA Euro 2020.
+Anders Bleg Christiansen (born 8 June 1990) is a Danish professional footballer who plays as a midfielder for and captains Allsvenskan club Malmö FF.

+Having played for Denmark across various youth levels, he made his full senior debut in 2014, and won five caps for the national team until 2021.
+He was also a part of the Denmark squad that participated in the UEFA Euro 2020.

 Club career

 Lyngby BK

 Christiansen started his senior career at Lyngby BK.
 He made his debut in the 2008–09 season, making three league appearances.
-The following season Christiansen earned more playing time and helped Lyngby achieve promotion to the top flight.
-He excelled as one of Lyngby's key players in the Danish Superliga for the following two seasons, but could not save the team from relegation in their second season.
+The following season, Christiansen earned more playing time and helped Lyngby achieve promotion to the top flight.
+He excelled as one of Lyngby's key players in the Superliga for the following two seasons, but could not save the team from relegation in their second season.

 FC Nordsjælland

 Christiansen's play in the Superliga earned him attention from the reigning champions FC Nordsjælland.
 On 25 July 2012, Christiansen was presented as a Nordsjælland player after signing a four-year contract.
 He made 67 league appearances for the club during his two and a half year stint, and appeared in five games in the 2012–13 UEFA Champions League group stage.